codemagic-ci-cd/codemagic-docs/content/building/dependency-caching.md

 You can speed up your builds by storing dependencies on Codemagic.
 To use caching, you must **enable dependency caching** in app settings.
 Note that caching is workflow-specific.

-By default, Codemagic offers to cache the following path:

-`$FCI_BUILD_DIR/build`

-You can add other paths to be cached, for example:
+You can add paths to be cached, for example:

 | **Path**                                    | **Description**                                  |
 | ------------------------------------------- | ------------------------------------------------ |